 What Can You Do With This Degree?

-According to the Bureau of Labor Statistics, employment of business and data analyst occupations is projected to grow 27.9% from 2016 to 2026—much faster than the average for all occupations.
+The future is wide open– According to the Bureau of Labor Statistics, employment of business and data analyst occupations is projected to grow at nearly 30% over the next ten years—much faster than the average for all occupations.
 That will result in approximately 50,400 new jobs.
-Although this group includes only four detailed occupations, three of the four (marketing research analysts, statisticians, and actuaries) are among the top 30 fastest growing occupations as we approach 2026, and all can be pursued with a Business Analytics degree.
-In addition, Bureau of Labor Statistics May 2019 data indicated that management analysts make a mean annual salary of $95,560
+The research also found that analysts make a mean annual salary of $95,560 (in 2019).

 Grow Through Real-World Experience